microfossil/particle-classification-onnx/README.md

 -Open the software

--On the first row of buttons, select the operation you wish to perform (“Image acquisition” and / or “Image segmentation” and / or “Object recognition”)
+-In the first row of buttons, select the operation you wish to perform (“Image acquisition” and / or “Image segmentation” and / or “Object recognition”)

--On the second row, select the corresponding saving folder / imagej script / CNN model network_info.xml file depending on the requested operations (e.g. you don’t need to select an imagej script or CNN model if you only want to perform image acquisition; you can keep the saving folder by default).
+-In the second row, select the corresponding saving folder / imagej script / CNN model network_info.xml file depending on the requested operations (e.g. you don’t need to select an imagej script or CNN model if you only want to perform image acquisition; you can keep the saving folder by default).

--On the third row, fill in information about the core, sample and magnification you are using.
+-In the third row, fill in information about the core, sample and magnification you are using.
 These can account for other metadata if you are not using a core and sample format.
 If the magnification is not in the dropdown list, you can directly write it (providing magnification has no impact on any data processing, it is just a metadata that will be written in the filename).

--On the fourth, fifth and sixth rows, adjust the parameters as you need.
-More information about each parameter can be found in the “Instructions” tab directly on the software.
+-In the fourth, fifth and sixth rows, adjust the parameters as you need.
+More information about each parameter can be found in the “Instructions” tab directly in the software.

 -The “Save profile” and “Load profile” can be used to save all these parameters before shutting down the software.
 Only one profile can be saved.